Start Printed Page 21917

 Regulatory Flexibility Act

 The requirements of the Regulatory Flexibility Act (RFA) do not apply when an agency finds good cause pursuant to 5 U.S.C.
 553 to adopt a rule without prior notice and comment.
 Because the FAA has determined that it has good cause to adopt this rule without notice and comment, RFA analysis is not required.

 Costs of Compliance

-There are no costs of compliance with this AD because there are no helicopters of this type certificate on the U.S. Registry.
+There are no costs of compliance associated with this AD because there are no helicopters with this type certificate on the U.S. Registry.

 Authority for This Rulemaking